top of page

 Current State of Cities

-The future could be reshaped by cars which are fully connected and controlled.
-Experts already anticipate a saturation of connected autonomous vehicles which could set the stage for downtowns to restrict traffic to vehicles with connected features in the next twenty years.
-Instead of traffic lights, smart infrastructure devices could guide traffic seamlessly through street intersections, prioritized and designed in advance, structured into efficient waves.
+The future could be reshaped by autonomous vehicles which are fully connected and controlled.
+Experts already anticipate a saturation of connected autonomous vehicles will soon set the stage for downtowns to restrict traffic to vehicles with Level 2+ features.

-This kind of automated traffic analysis can inform decisions like building permits, infill projects, and new infrastructure, long in advance.
+This kind of automated traffic analysis can even inform the scale and locations of infill projects, public parks, and new infrastructure, long in advance.

 Connected-only freeways could benefit from even bigger efficiency gains by preventing too much traffic from entering at a single point----or too many vehicles entering multiple points which could arrive at a freeway exit, for instance, at the same point and moment----allowing freeways to reliably move at top speeds.
 This can be accomplished with selective congestion before entering an autonomous freeway----and in the long-run, with more effective measures, like variable pricing for peak traffic.
 In the future, this could be combined with a new form of autonomous mass transit to transform freeways into moving more people into downtowns than a subway system ever could.